gray123/llama2chatApp/README.md

   - "pip install transformers==4.34.1"
   - "pip install langchain xformers sentence-transformers python_dotenv atlassian-python-api markdownify flask flask_socketio"

+# Run the app
-# Greate API_KEY such to download huggingface Llama2 model
+  - Obtain huggingface token to download and use Llama2 model
     - Go to huggingface.co to create an account and get token_key
 	- create .env under the project dir with one line: SECRET_KEY=YOUR_TOKEN_KEY_ON_HUGGINEFACE

-# Run the app
   - "python app.py"

 # Have fun with it